mcolba/masterThesis/cpp/README.md

 NB: Be consistent with 32bit vs 64bit, and Debug vs Release versions!

-Using rhe dll in R
+Using the dll in R
 ---
 #### Debugging ####
 * Build a Debug dll.
 Make sure it has debug info: General > C/C++ > Debug Information format